umeshkhanal/SpeechEmotionRecognitionApp/README.md

 3. **CNN model predicts the emotion**
 4. **Results are displayed with a probability chart**

-## Screenshots
-(Add screenshots or GIFs of your app UI and results here)

-## Contributing
-Feel free to open an issue or submit a pull request if you'd like to contribute!

-## License
-This project is licensed under the MIT License.

 ---
 ### Developed by Umesh Khanal